 He said he wanted us to set up a commando operation to plant bombs, mine Nicaraguan harbors.
 "What we need is a few spectacular acts of sabotage."
-I remember Quinones translating the words "spectacular" and "sabotage."
+I remember Quiñones translating the words "spectacular" and "sabotage."
 Sabotage, sabotage, sabotage-he repeated it more than once.
 He took out a piece of paper with a laundry list of things he wanted done: blowing up high-tension lines, acts of terrorism in Managua, mining the harbor.
-And he cast the Panamanian military as his last hope.
-He had nothing else.
-The Contras had not been able to do anything.
+And he cast the Panamanian mil-

-&lt;sup>21 North continues to maintain that the proposal to conduct sabotage operations in Nicaragua came from Noriega.
+&lt;sup>3 North continues to maintain that the proposal to conduct sabotage operations in Nicaragua came from Noriega.
 Notebooks seized during the Iran-Contra affair make cryptic remarks about proposals by Noriega.
 But an authoritative CIA source says that Noriega never made such an offer.
 "He was seldom thought of" when it came to helping the Contra effort, "rarely asked and never provided any help whatsoever."